arunpandian7/Sentiment-Analysis/README.md

 3. Run the app using `python manage.py runserver` and enjoy the magic.

 ## Acknowledgements
-A lot of resources and people in internet who enables me to
+A lot of resources and people in internet who enables me to learn these things and create this app.
+I owe them a acknowledgment and reference.

 > ### If I have seen further than others, it is by standing upon the shoulders of giants.
 > Isaac Newton

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NDQxOTQzNSwtMjQzOTQ5NTExXX0=
+eyJoaXN0b3J5IjpbMTI1MjM5NjU4NywtMjQzOTQ5NTExXX0=
 -->